Recognize

 Domestic violence isn’t black and white.
 There isn’t a clear list of signs to look for.

-Domestic Violence
+Domestic Abuse

-Even when we see domestic violence happening, we can’t see what’s going on beneath the surface.
+Even when we see domestic abuse happening, we can’t see what’s going on beneath the surface.
 It’s about recognizing a pattern of behaviors that doesn’t seem right, people acting different than usual, or afraid or fearful.
 Recognizing abuse is about checking in on our assumptions about people and their relationships, and being willing to engage when something feels off.

-Domestic Violence is like an
+Domestic abuse is like an

 Iceberg

-DOMESTIC VIOLENCE IS LIKE AN
+DOMESTIC abuse IS LIKE AN

 Invisible cage

-Domestic Violence is like an
+Domestic abuse is like an

 Jenga tower